ReplicaFlowOSS/replicaflow/docs/philosophy.md

 # The Invisible World

-Modern databases perform millions of operations every day.
+Modern information systems perform millions of operations every day.

 Transactions are created.